6br/hgb/README.md

 ## Feature

-* A light-weight binary to visualize read alignments.
+* A light-weight binary to visualize read alignments as PNG/JPG/BMP files.
 * Visualize read alignments more than 100 samples at once.
 * Much more options to visualize read alignments.